-Alannah is a policy analyst in PlanAdapt’s coordination hub.
-She is based in Berlin, Germany.
+Alannah is a Research Analyst in PlanAdapt’s Coordination Hub, based in Berlin, Germany.

-Alannah holds an M.A. in Atlantic Studies of History, Culture and Society from the Leibniz Universität Hannover.
-Her thesis focused on the impact of migration on food security in rural households.
+Alannah is a trained social researcher holding an M.A. in Atlantic Studies of History, Culture and Society from the Leibniz Universität Hannover.
+Her thesis focused on the impact of migration on food security in rural households in Lao PDR.

 Alannah contributed to PlanAdapt’s work in the following projects and initiatives: